-“I want to run the most advanced plant based cooking school on the planet”, says vegan chef Jean-Christian Jury
+Jury: “I want to run the most advance plant based cooking school in the world”

 French chef Jean-Christian Jury was working like hell in London.
 A stroke changed his life… and the way of eating.
 He embraced the plants based diet, then became a vegan advocate with a restaurant in Berlin, La Mano Verde.